MikeFarrell/SinkTheFleet_p4/README.md

 # SinkTheFleet_p4

+Im working on play() still.
+Its taking a while because everything is different.
+Ill keep updating when i make major progress

 Anyone started on play()?
 Wondering what to work on next... -JR

 Everything should now be up to date.
 I apologize for the number of commits, I was changing a lot of things in a lot of files to make the program work correctly.